pretix/pretix-docs/docs/guides/pretixscan/android.md

 If you want to print out all badges twice after a scan, open the settings in pretixSCAN.
 Scroll down to the section titled "Badges" and check the box next to "Print every badge twice".

+### Switching to a different event or check-in list

+If you want to switch to a different event or to a different check-in list for entry scanning, tap the name of your event at the top of the screen.
+Select the event from the calendar or list and tap the :btn:OK: button.
+Select the check-in list and tap the :btn:OK: button again.

+If you want to scan tickets for multiple events at the same time, you should enable **expert mode**.
+The same applies if you want to scan tickets for multiple dates in an event series which all have their own check-in lists.
+See [Scanning tickets for multiple events](#scanning-tickets-for-multiple-events) for more information.

 ## Advanced usage